 Gage Munnich - Bass Guitar

-Todd Anthony Joos and the Revelators are set to release their NEW album "NO EVIL" on May 1st of 2019!
-The NEW album was Recorded and Produced by Todd Anthony Joos at The Cellar Records Recording Co. and is the follow up to last years successful album "Climbing" that featured a guest appearance from Grrr Records Recording artist and founding member of the Rez Band, Glenn Kaiser.
-This is the 7th Studio album from the band in a 11 year history that has seen countless concerts at Festivals, concert halls, ministry venue's, and even our Nations Prison's.
+Todd Anthony Joos and the Revelators are set to release their NEW album "POLITICS AIN'T RELIGION" in 2020!
+The NEW album was Recorded and Produced by Todd Anthony Joos at The Cellar Records Recording Co. and is the follow up to last years successful 2019 album "NO EVIL".
+This is the 8th Studio album from the band in a 12 year history that has seen countless concerts at Festivals, concert halls, ministry venue's, and even our Nations Prison's.